RocketChat/docs-old/administrator-guides/federation/README.md

 #### Discovery Method

 How are you going to be found in the Rocket.Chat Federated Network?
-You can choose through DNS (recommended) or Rocket.Chat Hub.
+You can choose through DNS or, as a fallback, the Rocket.Chat Hub.

+**Important:** We recommend using the DNS method.
+The Hub is a tool to allow users to easily adopt, try and validate the feature or as a different way to be part of the Rocket.Chat Federated Network until DNS record changes are made.
+Also, the Hub requires external communication and access to a specific e-mail address owned by your domain, as explained below, which introduces extra configuration steps in some protected internal networks.

 ## Adding Federation to your server